rnldbss/minimal-web-dev-portfolio/sanity/README.md

 ## Usage

-All schemas are imported and exported through the `index.ts` file, which serves as the entry point for Sanity Studio configuration.
-The desk structure (`deskStructure.js`) determines how these schemas are organized and displayed in the Sanity Studio interface.
+All schemas are imported and exported through the `index.ts` file, which is the entry point for Sanity Studio configuration.
+The desk structure (`deskStructure.js`) determines how these schemas are organized and displayed in the Sanity Studio UI.